 Lesser Black-backed Gull Larus fuscus

 Numerous winter visitor and passage migrant.
-Small breeding population in Birmingham and Worcester.
+Increasing rooftop-breeding population in urban sites

-Lesser Black-backed Gull is a common winter visitor to the region and at most roosts it outnumbers the Herring Gull by a considerable margin.
-Numbers wintering in the region were very low prior to the late 1950s but then increased rapidly to reach a total of around 10000 by the late 1960s and 25000 - 30000 by the mid 1970s.
+In the West Midlands, along with many other regions of England, Lesser Black-backed Gulls became increasingly numerous winter visitors from the mid-1950s.
+At Blithfield Reservoir, Staffs, for example, there were 900 in October 1960 and up to 3500 during November and December 1967.
+Harrison et al. (1982) estimated a regional total of around 10000 by the late 1960s and 25000 - 30000 by the mid 1970s.
 12000 were estimated in the roost at Draycote Water in December 1974.
-Numbers declined somewhat towards the end of that decade, with a total population of around 20000 (Harrison et al., 1982).
-Since then they have remained relatively stable, with Harrison & Harrison (2005) estimating the wintering population at the start of the current millenium as still around 20000.
-Counts at some of the larger roosts are now rather intermittent but data suggest a slight increase between 2000 and 2010.
+Numbers declined somewhat towards the end of that decade, with a total population of around 20000.
+Since then numbers have remained relatively stable, with Harrison & Harrison (2005) estimating the wintering population at the start of the current millennium as still around 20000.
+Counts at some of the larger roosts are now intermittent but data suggest an increase between 2000 and 2010 but a fall since, coinciding with the closure of some landfill sites.
+By 2020, although based upon intermittent, non-systematic counts, summed maxima from principal roosts suggest a regional population of between 15000 and 20000.

-The five-yearly mean maximum counts from selected sites during 1986 - 2010 are presented in Table 1.
+The five-yearly mean maximum counts from selected sites during 1986 - 2010, as documented primarily in the Annual Reports of the West Midland Bird Club, are presented in Table 1.

 |5-year Mean||Draycote||Tame Valley||Westwood||Belvide||Blithfield||Chasewater||Bartley|